ZaxR/YP_scraper/README.md

   * proxies should only be used until blocked
 * Add GUI
   * Add selectors for keyword(s), location(s), field(s), proxy/user-agent sources, and csv save location
+  * Add output options: one file, one file per term, one file per term+location
   * Add "Progress" visualization for current keyword, current location, records scraped, and time elapsed
   * Add task scheduler, start button, and stop button
 * Freeze program as a .exe